-The key benefits of executing Red Team Methodology in an organization are as follows:
+The key benefits of executing the Red Team Methodology in an organization are as follows:

-- Red Team Methodology helps to classify all the associated assets according to their level of risk.
+- helps to classify all the associated assets according to their level of risk.

-- Identify and classify a wide range of security risks
+- Identifies and classifies a wide range of security risks

 Red teaming methodology

 Red teaming typically follows an intelligence-driven, black-box methodology to rigorously test organisations’ detection and response capabilities.
-If you have ever heard of the kill chain model to understand how Advanced Persistent Threats (APTs) conduct attacks, you will see that the red team methodology will logically follow the same principles.
+If you have ever heard of the Cyber kill chain model, you will understand the sequence of steps the attacker goes through as they are trying to compromise your system.
+The red team methodology will follow the same principles in this model.
 This approach is likely to include: